AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-tail.md

 - Public data snaps.
 - Indices of update requests for public data snaps.
 - Indices of update requests for transient update requests.
-- Indices of update requests for read requests.
+- Hints for read requests, including:
+  - A flag indicating whether it's reading an update request or a leaf in the public data tree.
-- Indices of public data snaps for read requests.
+  - Index of the update request or a public data snap.
-- Membership witnesses for read requests.
+  - Membership witness.
-- Low leaves for read requests.
+- Indices of update requests for transient updates.
 - Membership witnesses for update requests.
+- Membership witnesses of low leaves in public data tree for update requests.
-- Low leaves for update requests.
+- Membership witnesses of low leaves in subtree for update requests.

 ## Public Inputs